-CIENCE's meticulous outbound solutions take care of your lead generation.
-With the help of cutting-edge technology and human intelligence, you get personalized campaigns targeted to your ideal customer profile, customized email/phone outreach, and reliable appointment setting.
+CIENCE's meticulous outbound solutions take care of prospecting your clients.
+With the help of cutting-edge technology and human intelligence, you get personalized campaigns targeted to your ideal customer profile, customized email and phone outreach, and reliable appointment setting.
 Sounds good?
 Don’t hesitate to book a meeting with CIENCE and improve your sales process today.

 Editor’s note: This post was originally published in November 2017 and has been completely updated for accuracy and comprehensiveness.